Yushi5058/Yushi5058/README.md

 ___
 # ABOUT ME

 Hello, I go by the name of Yushi in Internet.
 I'm a self taught front-end web developer, interested in Open Source and Linux ecosystem.
-Vim lover, and using occasionally VS Code.
+Vim lover and my editor of choice of course.
 I also speak four languages ( Arabic, French, English, German ) and I'm planning to learn more ( Greek, Japanese, Latin).
 I love watching anime, reading manga / webtoon / manwha, and going to the gym.
 My wife is my reason to live and to push further every day, I got this perseverance of evolving day by day thanks to her <3.

 # SOCIALS